puniverse/quasar/README.md

 You can also open a [new GitHub issue](https://github.com/puniverse/quasar/issues/new) especially for bug reports and feature requests but if you're not sure please first get in touch with the community through the forum/mailing list.

+## Contributions (including Pull Requests)

+Please have a look at some brief [information for contributors](https://github.com/puniverse/quasar/blob/master/CONTRIBUTING.md).

 ## License

 Quasar is free software published under the following license: